 Table 2: Inversion parameters for the different scenarios tested for the BaimaXueshan and Kawagebo massifs.
 The best-fit scenario, with the lowest misfit for each massif, is in bold.
-A range of exhumation rates is explored for different phases, separated by transition times.
-Coordinates of the fault inflection points define the geometry of the fault plane, with r_i and s_i (in km) corresponding to the depth and distance relative to the surface trace of fault, respectively.
+A range of exhumation rates is explored for different phases, separated by a transition time.
+Coordinates of the fault inflection points define the geometry of the fault plane, with ri and si (in km) corresponding to the depth and distance relative to the surface trace of fault, respectively.
 Note that the tectonic scenario includes a slip rate on the fault rather than a vertical exhumation velocity, and that upward slip on a thrust is indicated by negative values (see Braun et al., 2012 for more detail).